Equations

 • Number sequence – Equation numbers should be sequential.
 You can number the equations ordinally by appearance in their chapter (such as 1.1, 1.2, 1.3, 2.1, 2.2, 2.3, etc.), or you can number them ordinally by appearance in the document (such as 1, 2, 3, 4, and so on).

-• Font: display equation – Display equations may be in the same font as the paragraph text or use a different font, such as Cambria Math.
+• Font: display equation – Display equations should be in the same font as the paragraph text or use a different font, such as Cambria Math.
 All display equations should use the same font.

 • Font: equation number – If a display equation is numbered, the number should be in the same font as the paragraph text.

-• Alt-text – Content tagged as <formula> should have alt-text that describes it.
-Note that alt-text cannot be directly added to Word equations, and should not be directly added to formula tags in a PDF.
+• Note that alt-text cannot be directly added to Word equations, but may be automatically generated when you convert your document to PDF.
 See our equation accessibility requirements and the related issue on this page for more information.

 Requirements: